 The U.S. telecom sector comes with higher yields and lower valuations.
 Most of these stocks are inexpensive to buy compared to the potential earnings ratio.
-Even though we saw lower returns in this sector in 2019 than expected, the outlook of U.S. telecom stocks for 2020 looks bright.
+The outlook of U.S. telecom stocks for 2021 looks even brighter than last year.

 Traditional convertibles come with more protection, like bonds.
 Tech and biotech companies also offer convertibles because borrowing costs are so low.
 Mandatory convertibles often produce higher yields than traditional.
 The electric utilities sector offers mandatory convertibles to investors, with a typical maturity date of three years.